InkyThousand/terraAWS_VPC_setup/README.md

 - Implementing security groups with least privilege access
 - Limiting public exposure to only necessary resources (ALB and Bastion)
 - Using custom SSH key pairs for secure access
-- Encrypting data at rest in RDS instances
+- Encrypting data at rest in S3 and DynamoDB

-## Use Cases

-This infrastructure is ideal for a variety of applications that require secure, scalable, and highly available hosting:

-### Web Applications with Secure Backend
-- **Public Subnet**: Host load balancers and bastion hosts that need direct internet access
-- **Private Subnet**: Deploy WordPress instances, databases, and other sensitive components

-### WordPress Hosting Platform
-- Scalable WordPress hosting with automatic load balancing
+## Image Analysis Features

+The application provides several image analysis capabilities:

+1. **Object and Scene Detection**
+   - Identifies objects, scenes, and concepts in images
-- Database redundancy with Multi-AZ RDS
+   - Automatically tags images with relevant labels
-- Automatic scaling based on traffic demands

-### Development and Testing Environments
+   - Provides confidence scores for each detection

+2. **Face Detection**
+   - Detects faces in images
+   - Counts the number of faces present
+   - Analyzes facial attributes

+3. **Content Moderation**
+   - Scans images for inappropriate content
+   - Flags potentially unsafe or offensive material
+   - Helps maintain content standards

+## Web Application

+The web application provides a simple user interface for:

+1. **Image Upload**
-- Create isolated environments for development, testing, and production
+   - Form for selecting and uploading images
-- Maintain consistent networking configurations across all environments

-### Enterprise Applications
-- Support mission-critical applications with high availability requirements
-- Implement database redundancy with Multi-AZ RDS
-- Scale horizontally behind the Application Load Balancer
+   - Supports JPG, JPEG, and PNG formats
+   - Securely stores images in S3

+2. **Analysis Results Display**
+   - Shows recently analyzed images
+   - Displays detected labels, faces, and moderation results
+   - Provides visual indicators for different types of content

+3. **Image Management**
+   - Generates pre-signed URLs for secure image access
+   - Displays image metadata and analysis timestamp
+   - Organizes results in a clean, responsive interface

 ## Accessing Your Infrastructure

 After deployment, Terraform will output connection instructions.
 You can:

-1. **Access WordPress**: Use the Load Balancer DNS name provided in outputs
+1. **Access Web Application**: Use the Load Balancer DNS name provided in outputs
 2. **SSH to Bastion**: Use your private key to connect to the bastion host
-3. **SSH to Private Instances**: Use SSH Agent Forwarding to access WordPress instances
+3. **SSH to Private Instances**: Use SSH Agent Forwarding to access web application instances
 4. **Monitor Instances**: Check Auto Scaling Group in AWS Console

 ### SSH Access Instructions